 Turkmenistan and ADB

-ADB’s country partnership strategy for Turkmenistan supports energy trade, market connectivity and private sector development, as well as economic diversification.
+ADB’s forthcoming country partnership strategy for Turkmenistan covering 2024–2028 will support market connectivity, private sector development, human capital building, and economic reforms.

-To date, ADB has committed 13 public sector loans and technical assistance totaling $631.6 million to Turkmenistan.
-Cumulative loan disbursements to Turkmenistan amount to $312.7 million.
+To date, ADB has committed 13 public sector loans, grants, and technical assistance totaling $632.6 million to Turkmenistan.
+Cumulative loan disbursements to Turkmenistan amount to $484.71 million.
 These were financed by regular ordinary capital resources.
-ADB’s ongoing sovereign portfolio in Turkmenistan includes 1 loan worth $500 million.
+ADB’s current sovereign portfolio in Turkmenistan includes 1 loan worth $500 million.

 Number of Shares Held

 65,988 (0.5% of total membership, 0.76% of total regional membership)